cloudnative-pg/cloudnative-pg/docs/src/backup.md

 # Backup

 !!!
-Warning
+Important
-    With version 1.21, backup and recovery features have sensibly changed due to the introduction of native support for [Kubernetes Volume Snapshots](backup_volumesnapshot.md).
+    With version 1.21, backup and recovery capabilities in CloudNativePG have sensibly changed due to the introduction of native support for [Kubernetes Volume Snapshots](backup_volumesnapshot.md).
-    If you have been using CloudNativePG before that version, please acknowledge that object store backup and recovery are not anymore the only available options, as covered in this section and the [recovery](recovery.md) one.
+    Up to that point, backup and recovery were available only for object stores.
+Please carefully read this section and the [recovery](recovery.md) one if you have been a user of CloudNativePG 1.15 through 1.20.

 PostgreSQL natively provides first class backup and recovery capabilities based on file system level (physical) copy.
-These have been successfully used for more than 15 years in mission critical production databases, helping organizations all over the world implement their disaster recovery solutions.
+These have been successfully used for more than 15 years in mission critical production databases, helping organizations all over the world achieve their disaster recovery goals with Postgres.

 !!!
 Note
     There's another way to backup databases in PostgreSQL, through the `pg_dump` utility - which relies on logical backups instead of physical ones.
-    However, logical backups are not suitable for business continuity use cases and as such are not (yet?) covered by CloudNativePG.
-You can use the `pg_dump` utility, if needed, by taking inspiration from the ["Troubleshooting / Emergency backup" section](troubleshooting.md#emergency-backup).
+    However, logical backups are not suitable for business continuity use cases and as such are not covered by CloudNativePG (yet, at least).
+    If you want to use the `pg_dump` utility, let yourself be inspired by the ["Troubleshooting / Emergency backup" section](troubleshooting.md#emergency-backup).

 In CloudNativePG, the backup infrastructure for each PostgreSQL cluster is made